zalando/nakadi/docs/_documentation/using_event-types.md

 Supported changes:

 1. changes to meta attributes: titles and descriptions.
-2. addition of new attributes, both optional and required.
+2. addition of new optional attributes.
 3. marking attributes as required.
 4. change additionalProperties from true to object.